Skip to main content

 Same server, different credentialsDuplicate server configsSeparate profiles (supabase-prod, supabase-staging)

-Share credentials across projectsCopy .env files everywhereReference same profile
+Share credentials across workspacesCopy .env files everywhereReference same profile

 Switch environmentsEdit config or .envChange profile list